 - A. Hiring Oversight uses Monitoring to determine, in real time, whether the City Hiring Plans are being followed, and to identify and address gaps and problems that may exist in compliance.
 The primary goal of Monitoring Hiring Sequences is to identify any gaps in internal controls.
-However, real-time Monitoring also allows Hiring Oversight to detect and seek to address compliance anomalies as they occur. - B. At the end of each week, Hiring Oversight shall review the Hiring Sequences scheduled for the following week, identifying which sequences, if any, it will Monitor.
-Hiring Oversight may modify its planned Monitoring activities as necessary throughout the week. - C. In selecting Hiring Sequences for Monitoring, Hiring Oversight shall consider factors that include, but are not limited to, the following: - 1. requests from the department, DHR, or CPD's Human Resources (CPD-HR); - 2. complaints; - 3. positions for which there have been changes to class specifications, minimum qualifications, screening criteria, or tests; - 4. reposted positions or postings with repeatedly extended posting periods; - 5. positions in departments with infrequent hiring activity; - 6. errors on the referral list; and - 7. positions in departments for which there is a history of errors or irregularities in the Hiring Sequences or the hiring packets.
+However, real-time Monitoring also allows Hiring Oversight to detect and seek to address compliance anomalies as they occur. - B. At the end of each week, Hiring Oversight reviews the Hiring Sequences scheduled for the following week, identifying which sequences, if any, the unit will monitor.
+Hiring Oversight may modify its planned Monitoring activities as necessary throughout the week. - C. In selecting Hiring Sequences for Monitoring, Hiring Oversight considers factors including, but not limited to, the following: - 1. requests from the department, DHR, or CPD's Human Resources (CPD-HR); - 2. complaints; - 3. positions for which there have been changes to class specifications, minimum qualifications, screening criteria, or tests; - 4. reposted positions or postings with repeatedly extended posting periods; - 5. positions in departments with infrequent hiring activity; - 6. errors on the referral list; and - 7. positions in departments for which there is a history of errors or irregularities in the Hiring Sequences or the hiring packets.

-Hiring Oversight conducts some Monitoring not as a result of factor analysis, but rather random sampling.
+Hiring Oversight conducts some Monitoring not as a result of factor analysis, but rather, random sampling.